Energy in the Middle East: Natural gas in Qatar

 Qatar, opposite Iran, is one of the largest exporters of liquefied natural gas in the entire world.
 Formerly holding the title of largest global exporter, Qatar plans to increase their natural gas production by 85%, or up to 142 million metric tons per annum by the year 2030.
 Equipment and facilities are already in place as of 2025 to help propel Qatar past the United States and Australia in an effort to reclaim their status as the world's largest gas exporter.

 Natural gas in Israel

 In 2019, Israel's EU Ambassador, Oded Eran, publicly discussed the possibility of an underwater natural gas pipeline in the Mediterranean sea between Israel and Turkey in Cyprus.
 However, the pipeline project has not yet reached a stage that will allow construction to begin.
-Complications such as a construction cost estimated to be at 6.5 billion euros and the perceived possibility Russian interference in the natural gas market were cited as reasons for the delay.
+Complications such as a construction cost estimated to be at 6.5 billion euros and the perceived possibility of Russian interference in the natural gas market were cited as reasons for the delay.